a2htray/faq/语言/英语/sentences001.md

 `frank about` **the possibility that the launcher might fail**.

 * In a nice bit of cross-promotion, the cargo for the flight was a sports car made by Tesla.

+* Their task was to look at Europe's economic and refugee crisis from an christian point of view.